 Making Music Festivals Safer for Teens

 So how do we put an end to molly use among teens?
 Clearly, more education is needed so that both teens and adults fully understand the fatal consequences of using MDMA.
 However, its pop culture relevance doesn’t help.
-Artists many teens look up to, like Kayne West and Miley Cyrus, have touted molly in their songs.
+Artists many teens look up to, like Kanye West and Miley Cyrus, have touted molly in their songs.

 What Festivals Can Do